 I first began working with individuals with intellectual and developmental disabilities in the late 1970s, when the state of North Carolina turned the tuberculosis sanitorium where I worked into a developmental center.
-Over the past 40 years, I have witnessed the transition from institutional care to community settings — and with it, tremendous improvements in the quality of life and quality of medical care for individuals with IDD.
+Over the past 40 years, I have witnessed the transition from institutional care to community settings — and with it, tremendous improvements in the quality of life and quality of healthcare for individuals with IDD.

-- What type of diagnostic labels they have been given;
+- What type of diagnostic labels other clinicians have assigned them

 Understanding a person who does not use words to communicate or uses limited language requires time and creativity.
-Observing behavior and interpreting what is being communicated takes patience in a system that is often stretched for time.
+Observing behavior and interpreting their communication styles takes patience.

 Diagnostic labels and overshadowing can get in the way of communication and effective care.
 Obtaining information about the person’s baseline behavior and recognizing behavior changes is key to accurate assessments.
-Often, challenging behaviors are attributed to the person’s diagnostic labels, i.e., he is hitting his head because he is a person with autism.
+Often, challenging behaviors are attributed to the person’s diagnostic labels.
+For example, they hit their head because they have autism.
 This overshadowing can prevent those providing care from figuring out if the person has a headache or earache that he or she can’t tell us about.

 Trauma responses include fight or flight, anxiety, sleep issues, emotional problems such as feeling numb or disconnected from the environment, memory problems and flashbacks.
-Adverse childhood experiences range from abuse, neglect, or not being raised by your biological parents to having a household member who is an alcoholic or has a chronic mental illness.
+Adverse childhood experiences range from abuse or neglect to having a household member who with substance use disorder or a chronic mental illness.
 Healthcare providers need to do their best to gather information about such experiences and consider their impact on the mental and physical health of their patient.

-Sometimes the guardian is appointed by the state and may not know the person well; sometimes it’s a parent or family member who is used to being in control of the person’s care.
+Sometimes the state appoints the guardian so they may not know the person well.
+Sometimes it’s a parent or family member who is used to being in control of the person’s care.
 Family members may not understand the concept of substituted decision making.
 The guardian should not make decisions based on their own preferences, but instead they should support a person in making a decision, or they should make the decision they think the person would want.
-For the healthcare provider, ensuring that the care they provide is quality-based and competent is important and can conflict with what a guardian or the individual wants.
+For the healthcare provider, ensuring that they provide quality-based and competent care is important and can conflict with what a guardian or the individual wants.

 Other pertinent issues include understanding that a person with IDD may have had limited opportunities to make choices throughout their lifetime—either because of their disability or because of the people who have cared for them, or some combination of factors.
 Many people with IDD are taught to say “yes” even when they want to say “no.” The individual also may have little understanding that with choice comes responsibility and/or consequences.